 Food can be contaminated before, during and after preparation.
 Here are some tips to reduce the risk of food poisoning:

-- Wash your hands with hot water and soap regularly (e.g. before cooking, after handling raw food, etc.)
+- Wash hands with warm water and soap regularly (e.g. before cooking, after handling raw foods, etc.)

 - Do not use broken or cracked eggs.

 - Defrost food properly.
-The safest way to defrost food is to refrigerate it ahead of time.
+The safest way to thaw food is to place it in the refrigerator ahead of time.

 - Separate raw foods from cooked foods.